A cut finite element method for a Stokes interface problem: Analysis

 \section{Analysis}

-In this section we will show that the finite element method presented in Section~\ref{sec:FEM} has optimal convergence order.
-We begin by proving the following consistency relation for the finite element formulation~\eqref{eq:dg}. \begin{lemma} Let $(\bfu,p) \in \mcW\times \mcV$ be the solution to the boundary value problem~\eqref{strongform} and $(\bfu_h,p_h)$ be the solution of the finite element formulation~\eqref{eq:dg}.
+In this section we will show that the finite element method presented in Section~\ref{sec:FEM} has optimal convergence order. {Throughout this section all constants are positive and independent of the mesh size and we use $b_h=b_h^1(\cdot,\cdot)$.} We begin by proving the following consistency relation for the finite element formulation~\eqref{eq:dg}. \begin{lemma} Let $(\bfu,p) \in \mcW\times \mcV$ be the solution to the boundary value problem~\eqref{strongform} and $(\bfu_h,p_h)$ be the solution of the finite element formulation~\eqref{eq:dg}.
 Then

 \end{lemma} \begin{proof} First, note that since $\kappa_1+\kappa_2=1$ we have

 hence we can write

 Using the interface conditions for the normal stress and the shear stress, equation~\eqref{eq:jumpnormalS} and~\eqref{eq:shearstress}, we have that